BritishPandaChick/100-days-of-code/log.md

 **Thoughts** Created a brand new HTML file for project, but most focus was on debugging the code.
 Reading the JS code I wrote as I debug helps me get a better understanding what the code is doing.
 Played around with some of the number values for the computerChoice's if-else statement to see what happened in my code.

 **Link(s) to work**: [Rock, Paper, Scissors Game](https://codepen.io/BritishPandaChick/pen/rLVgOW?editors=0011)

+### Day 52: October 7, 2017

+**Today's Progress**: Debug Codeacademy Search Text for Name project from JavaScript course.

+**Thoughts** Added HTML file.
+Debugged the for loop in the script file.
+Need to be careful with the semi-colons.
+I missed one in the for loop and got an error when I did some testing.

+**Link(s) to work**: [Codeacademy Search Text for Name](https://codepen.io/BritishPandaChick/pen/JKYgVb?editors=0012)